 - Evaluate different available sources and rates of organic nitrogen fertilizer on plant growth and development, yield, fruit quality, and soil chemistry.

 - Study the impacts of post-harvest nitrogen applications on plant growth, yield, fruit bud set, and cold hardiness in early-fruiting ‘Duke’ blueberry.

 This project is in progress.
-The video below presents a progress report of our current results and is presented by Amit Bhasin at the 2018 Washington Small Fruit Conference.
+The video below presents a progress reports of our current results and is presented by former MS graduate student, Amit Bhasin, at the 2019 Washington Small Fruit Conference.